-- Fair and ethical treatment.
-We are committed to treating our suppliers and contractors fairly and we expect our suppliers to conduct their business with us on a fair and ethical basis. - We strongly discourage reciprocal dealings, such as agreeing to buy from suppliers provided they buy from us. - We expect our suppliers to conduct their business with us on a fair and ethical basis and in compliance with our Supplier Standards of Conduct-see Appendix for the link. - We expect our suppliers to comply with the laws of the countries in which they operate, including laws prohibiting bribery and corruption and fair competition.
+- > Fair and ethical treatment.
+We are committed to treating our suppliers and contractors fairly and we expect our suppliers to conduct their business with us on a fair and ethical basis. - We strongly discourage reciprocal dealings, such as agreeing to buy from suppliers, provided they buy from us. - We expect our suppliers to conduct their business with us on a fair and ethical basis and in compliance with our Supplier Standards of Conduct-see Appendix for the link. - Capgemini Supplier Standards of Conduct sets the minimum commitment our company expects from its suppliers with regard to corporate social responsibility, ethics and antibribery, regulatory compliance, and business relationship standards.

-- > I am expected to treat suppliers fairly and make decisions based on quality and price. - > I will never agree with our suppliers to do anything that would be against the interests of our client - > I will not make an agreement with our suppliers that violates the laws of the country or countries in which I work. - > If I am procuring anything on behalf of the Group, I must follow the Supplier Standards of Conduct when selecting new or evaluating current suppliers. - > I will refrain from reciprocal dealings without specific authorization.
+- > I am expected to treat suppliers fairly and make decisions based on quality and price. - > I will never agree with our suppliers to do anything that would be against the interests of our clients. - > I will not make an agreement with our suppliers that violates the laws of the country or countries in which I work. - > If I am procuring anything on behalf of the Group, I must follow the Supplier Standards of Conduct when selecting new suppliers or evaluating current suppliers. - > I will refrain from reciprocal dealings without specific authorization.

 I recently went on a site visit to one of our key suppliers and I am concerned about their environmental practices.
 What should I do?
-Raise your concern with your team leader or your local procurement team.
-The Group has a Supplier Standards of Conduct in place to monitor the environmental and social practices of our suppliers in order to ensure a sustainable supply chain.
+Raise your concern with your team manager or your local procurement team.
+The Group has a Supplier Standards of Conduct in place to monitor the environmental and social practices of our suppliers, in order to ensure a sustainable supply chain.
 I am in negotiations with the procurement officer of one of our key suppliers.
 I think the supplier can benefit from our Group services.
 Can I propose that they buy our products in return for keeping our business?

-No. As a Group we refrain from reciprocal dealings, only in exceptional situations and with prior authorization is this allowed.
+No. As a Group we refrain from reciprocal dealings; only in exceptional situations and with prior authorization night this be allowed.

 DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving working with our suppliers, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your legal department.
+You will get help and support by discussing it with your team manager or your legal department.

-5. Group and Third-Party Assets
+5. Group and third-party assets

-We are expected to maintain the security and integrity of the assets of the Group and of the third-parties we work with.
+We are expected to maintain the security and integrity of the assets of the Group and of the third parties with which we work.
 We use them responsibly and professionally.